adaltas/node-shell/doc/config/commands.md

 ### With routing

-The final definition, enriched with "route" definition to route the command to our own modules, looks like:
+The final definition, enriched with "handler" definition to route the command to our own modules, looks like:

 ```